The Rivals Poster

 And on the other side of the rivalry there was equal skepticism despite the fact that Kirk is a Cape Elizabeth resident.
 Most concerns from Cape revolved around the apprehension that the film would portray the Cape to be “a bunch of rich people who have everything and our kids are all spoiled and that’s how you’re going to portray us.”

 But you don’t see this apprehension and concern in the movie.
 Both coaches invite the cameras into their homes and are quite candid about their views and hopes not just in football but life as well.
 Jim laments the future of Rumford while we get to follow Aaron on his morning job as a paper-deliveryman.
 And neither one was shy with their choice of words when it came to verbally disciplining players over a missed block or an error in judgment.
-And when it came to the players, Kirk explained, they were just as open.
+When it came to the players, Kirk explained, they were just as open.

 “The kids in Cape were very comfortable with the camera being around them and the microphone.
 They were themselves.
 Up in Rumford, same thing, kids are very easy-going, they are who they are.
 They never put on any heirs.”